Best things to do in Namibia – My 5 favourite things

 3. The Scenery – Africa TV whilst Driving

 Then driving across Etosha National Park, that is an experience in itself.
-The wonderful thing is that you can take your own route, travelling independently from everyone else and you can stop and sit for however long you want at the different water holes dotted across the park.
-If you can see elephant in the distance, shimmering against the heat, you can decide whether you stay to see these lumbering giants approach or you could follow the lions that may have just left, just a few Namibia travel tips.
+The wonderful thing is that you can take your own route, travelling independently from everyone else.
+You can stop and sit for however long you want at the different water holes dotted across the park.
+If you can see elephant in the distance, shimmering against the heat, you can decide whether you stay to see these lumbering giants approach or you could follow the lions that may have just left.

 You can simply switch the channel.
 Namibia is like that, Africa’s TV at its best.